2021/22 Full-time Undergraduate course

 Three years, full-time including eight week long clinical placements each summer between Year 1 and 2 and between Year 2 and 3.
 Academic semesters, Monday to Friday, 12 weeks of on-campus contact hours: Year 1 (level 4) averaging 20 hrs /wk, year 2 (level 5) averaging 16 hrs/wk, year 3 (level 6) averaging 12 hrs/wk.
 The total effort hours per semester (contact time and self-directed study) is 600 hours, averaging 40 hrs/wk.
 Clinical Placement modules – Monday to Friday, 8.30am to 5.00pm, 40 hrs/wk.

-This course will move campus from September 2019 onwards.
+The course may move campus from September 2021 onwards.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.